This post may contain affiliate links. Click here to see what that means.

 |1/2 tsp. dried thyme||1/4 tsp. dried basil|

-- If you have a kitchenaid mixer, you can use it at low speed, to blend the spices into the meat.
+- If you have a kitchenaid mixer, you can use it at low speed, to blend the herbs and spices into the meat.
 Otherwise, put all of the ingredients in a large bowl and blend with your hands.

 - Shape into 3 or 4 patties, depending on how big you like your burgers.
 (This recipe also doubles very easily.)
 If you have time to let them sit for 30 minutes before cooking, they’ll be even more flavorful.

 - You can cook these in a skillet over medium heat (5-8 minutes per side), or on a gas grill over medium heat (3-5 minutes per side).
 If you cook them on the grill, just be sure to preheat your grill, and poke a small hole in the center of each patty to ensure they cook evenly (no raw centers).
-You’ll notice I did that in the top photo.

 - You can also freeze the patties, to cook later.